NVIDIA/workbench-example-agentic-rag/README.md

 | 3.
 Type question > Hit enter. | Triggers the agent. | Incorrect API key. **Fix**: Fix per Step 3 in table above. |

+## Intermediate Mode Details
+This application is just a starting point, so you can do whatever you want.
+As such, there are too many things to go through in detail.
+Furthermore, it's a quick prototype and not a fully robust piece of software.
+So there are **many** opportunities for you to improve it.

+So we will just give an idea of what you can modify and where to look for it in the code base.

+### Fork and clone this project > Add and open VS Code (or just use JupyterLab) > Change some parameters in the code

+### Add more NVIDIA Endpoints

 ## Advanced Mode Details

 <img src="./code/chatui/static/agentic-flow.png" width="100%" height="auto" alt="Diagram of Agentic Framework">